Skip to main content

 After you finish

 After the hosts are prepared, you can install the ONTAP Select Deploy utility.
 Deploy guides you through creating ONTAP Select storage clusters on your newly prepared hosts.
-During this process, Deploy will detect the presence of the NVMe drives configured for pass-through and automatically select them for use as ONTAP data disks.
+During this process, Deploy detects the presence of the NVMe drives configured for pass-through and automatically selects them for use as ONTAP data disks.
 You can adjust the default selection if needed.

 Note A maximum of 14 NVMe devices are supported for each ONTAP Select node.